-Grimes And Musk Rename Baby To Comply With California Law
+Why Grimes And Elon Musk Had To Rename Their Baby - Benzinga

 The Tesla chief executive gave credit to his wife for coming up with the name and disclosed that A-12 signifies the Archangel-12 plane, the precursor of their favorite aircraft SR-17.

-Musk announced at the beginning of the month that he was rethinking his "attachment to the material world" and will be selling "almost all physical possessions."
+Musk announced at the beginning of the May of 2020 that he was rethinking his "attachment to the material world" and will be selling "almost all physical possessions."

-It is not certain if the baby’s name would be accepted by the state of California, reported Business Insider.

 Image Credit: Elon Musk's Twitter.